Creating Global Professionals

 The Chinese Language Flagship Program at WKU became the 9th such program in the nation, and the only program in Kentucky, in 2009.
-Our program is sponsored by The Language Flagship, an initiative of the National Security Education Program within the Defense Language and National Security Education Office, our program seeks to bring students from the beginning level of Chinese proficiency to the Superior level during their undergraduate career.
-Students take Flagship courses every semester in addition to their major or minor coursework, with the intent to reach professional proficiency in the language.
+Our program is sponsored by The Language Flagship, an initiative of the National Security Education Program within the Defense Language and National Security Education Office.

-Students also participate in many intensive Chinese language opportunities in the U.S. and China during the Winter or Summer terms.
-All students, upon reaching the Advanced-Mid level of proficiency, may apply for participation in a Capstone Year in China.
-The Capstone Year includes advanced level Chinese coursework and direct enrollment at either Nanjing University or Tianjin Normal University, and a professional internship in any field of study.
+Upon reaching the Advanced-Mid level of proficiency, students apply for participation in a Capstone Year in China.
+The Capstone Year includes advanced level Chinese coursework and direct enrollment at either Nanjing University or Beijing Union University, and a professional internship related to the student’s field of study.
 Students who complete this requirement and test at the Superior level will receive certification through the National Security Education Program.

-Flagship Certified Professionals are highly motivated graduates equipped with the language proficiency and intercultural insights for careers in federal government, global business, nongovernmental organizations, and other fields.
+Flagship Certified Professionals are highly motivated graduates equipped with the language proficiency and intercultural insights for careers in federal government, global business, nongovernmental organizations, natural sciences, performing arts, and other fields.

 - Are all students in the Honors College at WKU,

-- Represent 23 degree programs across all 5 of WKU’s academic colleges,
+- Represent majors across 5 of WKU’s academic colleges,

 - With few exceptions, start the program with no prior knowledge of Chinese,

-- Include 3 graduates of The Carol Martin Gatton Academy of Mathematics and Science in Kentucky,
+- Include current and former students of The Carol Martin Gatton Academy of Mathematics and Science in Kentucky,

 - Engage in Chinese class 5 days a week,

 - Receive weekly one-on-one tutoring with native speakers, and